-Admission prices range from $3 to $9.
-The seating design is perfect too, every seat provides a great view of the wonderful field.
+Admission prices are really affordable and the seating design is perfect too, every seat provides a great view of the wonderful field.
 There’s a shop for souvenirs and collectibles, which we had problems getting through while both entering and exiting the fields because everyone, from the 2.5 to the 11 year old, wanted something.

 Our next stop was to Pompey’s Pillar National Monument.
 This is such an historical site.
 The little ones were mostly attracted to the indoor exhibit and the film detailing the adventures of the Lewis and Clark Expedition, which led to the discovery of the area.
 The rest of us were in awe of Pompey’s Pillar itself.

 It was amazing when we climbed the wooden stairs the led us first to the area where Captain Clark engraved his name along with the others joining him, and then to the top of the Pillar and seeing the Yellowstone River, just as Clark had centuries ago.
 That and a few extras.

 I thought this stop was not only a beautiful and breathtaking one, but something that gave you a sense of the history of this country, the important people who helped shape our nation, and the incredible tenacity needed to take on such a task.